Clubhouse Games: 51 Worldwide Classics

 Clubhouse Games: 51 Worldwide Classics, (Note: Known in Japan as Worldwide Collection of 51 Games (世界のアソビ大全51, Sekai No Asobi Taizen 51)) known as 51 Worldwide Games in Europe and Australia, is a 2020 party video game developed by NDcube and published by Nintendo for the Nintendo Switch.
 The game is a successor to Clubhouse Games for the Nintendo DS and is a compilation of board, card, tabletop, and toy sports games from around the world.
 The game sold more than four million copies by April 2022.

 Gameplay

 Upon starting the game, the player chooses a toy figurine as an avatar and assigns a favorite game to it.
 This allows other players to see a globe where they can pick that game.
 These figurines act as guides for the games and offer trivia on the game, such as its history.

-The compilation of 51 games includes a variety of board, card, tabletop, and toy sports games such as Yacht Dice, Four-in-a-Row, Backgammon, Renegade, Checkers, Chess, Dominoes, Hanafuda, President, Golf, Fishing, Bowling, Darts, and Toy Baseball.
-Additionally, there is a bonus Piano game included.
+In addition to the games, there is a bonus Piano game included with the collection.
 Various games allow for motion control through the use of the Joy-Con controllers.
-In solo play, the player plays against CPU opponents if required and can change the difficulty accordingly.
 An unlockable Mario-themed card deck can be used for certain card games.